What do we mean by toileting?

 Autistic children face various challenges when it comes to learning toileting skills.

-• Physiological or interoceptive differences may affect the child’s ability to recognise their internal body signals and respond to these sensations by going to the toilet.
+- Physiological differences or interoception differences may affect the child’s ability to recognise their internal body signals and respond to these sensations by going to the toilet.

-• Motor and postural control difficulties may impact the child’s ability to manage clothing, transfers, sitting balance, functional reach and coordination required for autonomous toileting.
+- Motor and postural control differences may change the child’s ability to manage clothing, transfers, sitting balance, functional reach and coordination required for autonomous toileting.

-• Communication difficulties may impact their ability to follow instructions and express their toileting needs.
+- Communication differences may influence how they follow instructions and express their toileting needs.

 Addressing these barriers is crucial for effective toilet training strategies tailored to the unique needs of autistic children.